 Facilities Management provides routine maintenance, repair and code modifications to campus security systems.
 All requests for service and code changes should be requested though the Work Order Controller online or at 207.725.3333.

-The Capital Projects staff coordinate and manage projects involving major renovations and/or new construction of campus buildings from concept to final occupancy.
+The Capital Renewal staff coordinate and manage projects involving major renovations and/or new construction of campus buildings from concept to final occupancy.
 View our projects.

 The Carpentry Shop provides routine maintenance and repair of windows, screens, doors, shades, blinds, floors and roofs.
 The Carpentry Shop's priority is maintenance and repair.
 Non-maintenance requests such as construction of bookshelves, installation of bulletin or whiteboards, or hanging of items will be completed as scheduling allows and charged to the department requesting the service.
 To schedule Carpentry Services contact the Work Order Controller online or at 207.725.3333.